genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/14_customise-look-and-feel.md

 </zero-grid-pro>
 `
 ```
-You should see now your application like this
+Your application should now look like this:

 ![](/img/grid-customized.png)

 ### Advanced styling
-If you need to provide different class names for specific conditions (e.g.: style green for buy and red for sell), you can provide a function to the `cellClass` column config, as shown in the example below:
+If you need to provide different class names for specific conditions (e.g. to style green for buy and red for sell), you can provide a function to the `cellClass` column config, as shown in the example below:

 ```typescript title="positionColumnDefs.ts"
 {field: 'PNL', headerName: 'PNL', type: 'rightAligned', flex: 1, cellClass: (params) => params.value > 0 ? 'profit' : 'loss', enableCellChangeFlash: true},